OpenNebula/docs/source/design_and_installation/building_your_cloud/ignc.rst

 -  Activate the `EPEL <http://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F>`__ repo.

 There are packages for the front-end, distributed in the various components that conform OpenNebula, and packages for the virtualization host.
-See the :ref:`CentOS/RHEL annex <>` for a description of these packages.

 To install a CentOS/RHEL OpenNebula front-end with packages from **our repository**, execute the following as root: